mik-tf/tutor-k3s/docs/resource-requirements.md

 Proper resource allocation and capacity planning are essential for a successful Open edX deployment on Kubernetes.
 Start with the recommended configurations for your expected user base and implement a robust monitoring system to identify scaling needs proactively.
 Regular performance testing, especially before high-usage periods like course launches or exams, will help ensure a smooth experience for all users.

-For the current specifications in your deployment, you can expect to support approximately 25-50 concurrent active students.
-However, upgrading to the recommended specifications would allow for a more reliable experience supporting 100-150 concurrent users, which typically corresponds to a total enrollment of 500-1000 students, assuming typical attendance and usage patterns.
+For optimal performance with your Mathematics, Physics, and Metaphysics educational platform, we highly recommend adhering to the specified hardware requirements above.
+For the early testing phase, the minimum testing configuration will support approximately 25-50 concurrent active students.
+As your program grows, upgrading to the small or medium production configurations would allow for a more reliable experience supporting 100-500 concurrent users, which typically corresponds to a total enrollment of 500-2500 students, assuming typical attendance and usage patterns.